Chargebacks

 Reason code 4544: Goods and services, cancellation of recurring payments

-You have continued to charge the cardholder's account after they notified you to cancel or revoke consent for Recurring payments.
+You have continued to charge the cardholder's account after they requested cancellation of Recurring payments.

 To dispute this type of chargeback, you need to provide the following:

-• A copy of your cancellation policy and a statement indicating why the cancellation doesn't comply with your policy.
+- A copy of your cancellation policy and a statement indicating why the cancellation does not comply with your policy.

 Reason code 4553: Goods and services, not as described